benji300/joplin-persistent-layout/README.md

 ### Uninstall

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for the `Persistent Editor Layout` plugin
-- Press `Delete` to remove the plugin completely
+- Search for the plugin name and press `Delete` to remove the plugin completely
   - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin

 ## Usage

-### Persist layout for a note

 To persist the layout for a note simply add one of the following tags as specified: